DecimalTurn/VBA-GitHub-Checks/templates/Check C: Use of no extension.md

 <img src="https://raw.githubusercontent.com/DecimalTurn/VBA-on-GitHub-Automations/main/assets/no-file-extension.svg">

-To solve this issue and make sure that files in your repo are correctly identified as VBA, you could simply add the file extensions `.vba`
+To solve this issue and make sure that files in your repo are correctly identified as VBA, you could simply add the file extension `.vba` to your file(s).

 <img src="https://raw.githubusercontent.com/DecimalTurn/VBA-on-GitHub-Automations/main/assets/vba-file-extension.svg">